home | services | haematopathology

 Fresh bone marrow trephine biopsy samples should be sent to HODS (Level 3, Pathology Block) in purple HODS specimen bags alongside the liquid samples for morphology, flow cytometry, cytogenetic and molecular studies.
 They are booked in and linked via the specimen (SP) number in HODS.

-After booking in, bone marrow trephines are transferred to the Department of Histopathology (LMB Cut-up room) for processing.
+After booking in, bone marrow trephines are transferred to the Department of Histopathology (1000 Discovery Drive) for processing.

 Fresh bone marrow trephine biopsy samples need to be fixed in six to ten times the volume of neutral buffered formalin (10%) in an appropriately-sized container for 24 hours.
 It is therefore of paramount importance that the referring clinical team clearly labels sampling time on the container.

-Once 24 hours of fixation is complete, samples will be placed into EDTA (molecular decal solution) for 24 hours each evening, Monday–Thursday and Friday–Saturday AM.
+Once 24 hours of fixation is complete, samples will be placed into EDTA (molecular decal solution) for 24 hours each evening, Monday–Thursday and Friday–Saturday AM (depending on weekday or weekend day).

-After 24 hours of decalcification is complete, specimens are processed overnight, then embedded and transferred back to the Immunohistochemistry Laboratory (Level 1, Pathology Block) the next morning for section cutting.
+After decalcification is complete, specimens are processed overnight, then embedded and transferred back to the Immunohistochemistry Laboratory (Level 1, Pathology Block) the next morning for section cutting.

 Once sections are cut, they are stained for HE in the Department of Histopathology (LMB – Main Laboratory) and transferred back to HODS for allocation to the Consultants in HODS.